fruttasecca/hay_checker/README.md

 ---
 ### Constraint

-Measures how many tuples satisfy/break a given constraint.
-The constraints are functional dependencies.
-A functional dependency is a dependency where values of one set of columns imply values of another set of columns.
+After filtering data on conditions, measures how many tuples satisfy/break a given functional dependency, a functional dependency is a dependency where values of one set of columns imply values of another set of columns.

 - table